solrevdev/solrevdev.github.io/_drafts/spotlight-stops-indexing-applications.md

 title: Spotlight stops indexing Applications
 description: How to fix the Spotlight stops indexing Applications issue
 tags:
 - bash
 - mojave
 - spotlight
 - macos
-published: true

 ---
 All of a sudden spotlight on my macOS Mojave macmini stopped working...

+There is a process called `mdutil` which manages the metadata stores used by Spotlight and was the culprit for my issue.

-The fix after some Google Fu and some trial and error was as follows:
+The fix after some Google Fu and some trial and error was to restart this process as follows:

 ```powershell
 sudo mdutil -a -i off